simplesourcing/simplesourcing.github.io/pages/docs/operations/debugging.md

 127.0.0.1	broker
 ```

-Once that's added you can then run and debug your Kafka Streams app in your favourite IDE connecting to the Kafka
+Once that's added you can then run and debug your Kafka Streams app in your favorite IDE connecting to the Kafka
 broker running within docker.

 ## Clearing state